 Missing tiles could be an indication that the roof needs work, as is broken and blocked guttering and rotting woodwork.

-If the property has a chimney, find out if it is in working order, whether it has a safety liner, and the last time it was swept.
+If the property has a fireplace, consider a chimney inspection to find out if it is in working order, whether it has a safety liner, and the last time it was swept.

-While much of this should be pulled out in a home survey, it's better to have an idea before you put in an offer, so don't be frightened to ask questions.
+While much of this should be pulled out in a home survey, it's better to have an idea before you put in an offer because it could lead to some expensive repairs.
+In short, don't be frightened to ask questions.

 Find out who your neighbours would be and meet them.
 It doesn't have to be a laborious process, but just a quick hello will start off the relationship on good terms.

 Although first impressions are not everything, a harmonious relationship with neighbours will make life easier all round.

 While you are at the property, take time to listen for noise from them.
 If possible, try and visit the property at different times of day to see if this makes a difference.

 The seller is legally obliged to tell you if there have been any disputes with neighbours, but you should do your own detective work too.